Your mind is running wild. You can’t calm down. How can you possibly sit still and meditate?

 Take this little meditation with you when you go out into the world.
 When your mind seems to crazy to deal with, then turn to the breath and it’ll work with you to help calm your mind.

-And of course, if you’re looking for ways to make yourself more stress resilient over the long-term, then it’s a good idea to start practicing meditation.
+And of course, if you’re looking for ways to make yourself more stress resilient over the long-term, then it’s a good idea to start a regular meditation practice.

 We offer a great guide for beginners who are looking to start a meditation practice that works.